 2. Tavistock Square Gardens

-This memorial and peace garden in Bloomsbury is not only beautiful; it’s also incredibly meaningful.
+This memorial and peace garden in Bloomsbury is not only beautiful; it’s incredibly meaningful, too.
 The garden’s statues and trees honour various historical figures and happenings.
-Along with a statue of Mahatma Gandhi, there is a cherry tree specifically planted to remember the victims of Hiroshima.
+Along with a statue of Mahatma Gandhi, there’s a cherry tree specifically planted to remember the victims of Hiroshima.

 📍 Tavistock Square Gardens, Bloomsbury, WC1H 9EZ.